 You can check out my garden jobs for every other month in this post.

 While January was a low-input month in the garden, we spent a lot of time planning, sketching and dreaming.
-Now the end of winter is temptingly in sight, it’s definitely time to get cracking on some gardening jobs!
+Now the end of winter is temptingly in sight, it’s definitely time to get cracking on some gardening jobs for February.

 Gardening in February

 For me, gardening in February is a combination of planning for spring, and getting a head start on garden jobs that will pay dividends later in the year.
-Here’s my February gardening to do list.
+Here’s my to do list for February in the garden.

 Add instant colour with containers

-The first job on my February garden to do list is to basically cheer myself up with a container display.
+The first job on my February gardening list is to basically cheer myself up with a container display.

 Containers are perfect for gardening with children too, because the smaller scale is easy for little hands to manage.